GiovBu/SSM_Support_Team_Finder/README.md

         values for the other options.
    * Click Create.
 2) Copy your credentials from the Manage page.
 On the "Manage" page, you will see a Credentials pane.
-3) create and train a classifier.
+3) Create and train a classifier.
 Prepare your data to train a classifier (suggested upload a csv file)

 **B) Python Requirements for Windows 7 Service Pack 1**